-Land at West Sompting (within the area shown on Map 3) will be allocated for residential development comprising:
+Land at West Sompting (as shown on the Policies Map) will be allocated for residential development comprising:

-- Approximately 480 dwellings at West Sompting, of which 30% of the total are to be affordable homes to provide a mix of types and tenures in accordance with identified needs. - Provision or funding of mitigation for off-site traffic impacts on the Strategic Road Network and local roads through a package of measures including improvements to the A27/ Busticle Lane A2025 Grinstead Lane junction, A27 Sompting Bypass/ Upper Brighton Road (Lyons Farm junction) and enhancement of the traffic calming scheme in West Street. - Provision of sustainable transport infrastructure including improved public transport. - Working with Worthing Borough Council and West Sussex County Council, a public right of way will be delivered to provide a link to Worthing across the Local Green Gap.

-- A package of site-specific travel behaviour initiatives to encourage sustainable modes of transport.
-(This should include travel behaviour initiatives such as residential travel plans). - Footpath improvements along West Street. - Provision for a community facility. - A financial contribution towards the provision of education facilities
+- A minimum of 480 dwellings at West Sompting, of which 30% of the total are to be affordable homes to provide a mix of types and tenures in accordance with identified needs. - Provision or funding of mitigation for off-site traffic impacts on the Strategic Road Network and local roads through a package of measures including improvements to the A27/ A2025 Grinstead Lane junction, A27 Sompting Bypass/ Upper Brighton Road (Lyons Farm junction), A27/Dankton Lane junction and enhancement of the traffic calming scheme in West Street. - Provision of sustainable transport infrastructure including improved public transport. - Working with Worthing Borough Council and West Sussex County Council, a public right of way will be delivered to provide a link to Worthing across the Local Green Gap. - A package of site-specific travel behaviour initiatives to encourage sustainable modes of transport.
+(This should include travel behaviour initiatives such as residential travel plans). - Footpath improvements along West Street. - Provision for a community facility. - A financial contribution towards the provision of education facilities.